alecxcode/edm/readme.md

 * Documents: create, upload files, edit, delete, approve
 * Approval list for documents
 * User profiles, companies, departments: create, edit, delete
-* Tasks: create, edit, upload files, assign, forward, change status (mark as done, cancel, etc.), add comments with files attached
+* Tasks: create, edit, upload files, assign, forward, delete, change status (mark as done, cancel, etc.), add comments with files attached
+* Projects: create, edit, add and detach tasks, view tasks by their progress, take or assign tasks
 * Notifications by e-mail: about user creation to that user, about approvals, about changes and comments in a task to related users
 * Themes and localization support
 * UX/UI features: bb-code, search results highlighting, etc.